spacewander/openresty-vim/README.md

 ![example](./example.png)

-This little plugin offers syntax highlight for Nginx configuration, with addition OpenResty enhancement.
+This little plugin offers:
+1. syntax highlight for Nginx configuration, with addition OpenResty enhancement.
+1. syntax highlight for LuaJIT source file, with adddition OpenResty API highlight.
-Moreover, it also offers syntax-based directives completion.
+1. syntax-based directives completion.

 #### How to use